Ricardo Jesus: Career

 Da Silva has played for Sport Club Internacional, PFC Spartak Nalchik and PFC CSKA Moscow.

 Several enquiries were made by Italian clubs regarding his availability but CSKA refused to sell.

-On 3 January 2010, Larissa F.C. signed da Silva on loan from PFC CSKA Moscow until the end of the season.
+On 3 January 2010, AEL signed da Silva on loan from PFC CSKA Moscow until the end of the season.
 He had a very successful spell at Larissa F.C. and became a fans' favourite which led to several Greek teams approaching CSKA to sign the player.

 On 21 January 2014, CSKA announced that Da Silva had left them permanently to sign for Querétaro.